CivicTechWR/WRvotes/README-classificatons.md

 Media
 -----

 The field `ComparisonOrOpinion` has been renamed to `Category`.

+We are now public with how we classify media items.
+See `docs/philosophies/media-inclusion.md` for these criteria.

 All media pieces should have one of the following classifications:

 - `AllCandidates` for debate and all-candidate meeting recordings

-- `QuestionnairesEndorsements` for questionnaires and endorsements.
-  Questionnaires are standard questions for all candidates, answered by the candidates in their own words.
-Endorsements are made by advocacy groups.
-(Technically any endorsements should be listed as third party advertisers, but we have not abided by this.)
-  There is some fuzziness between endorsements and opinions.
+- `Questionnaires` for questionnaires.
+We no longer include endorsement lists in this category.

 - `CandidateProfiles` for publications that include one or more candidates for a race.
-Often these are published by established organizations.
-The distinction between these and `Questionnaires` is that the reporters paraphrase reponses from the candidates, or the pieces do not consist of structured questions.

-- `Opinion` for opinion pieces, which can include group discussions like Reddit threads, or newspaper articles by opinion columnists.
+- `Opinion` for opinion pieces, which can include group discussions like Reddit threads, newspaper articles by opinion columnists, and endorsement lists.
-  (Some opinion columnists also write `SingleProfile` pieces on individual candidates.)

 - `Article` for everything else, which includes news items produced by established news media.
 These are usually about election-related